WHEN ARE THE AUCTIONS HELD?

-Every Monday – We host two auctions live.
-Furniture commences Lot 1 at 9am, Smalls commences Lot 1001 also at 9am.
-These weekly auctions are held in house and streamed live online.
+Every Monday – We host two LIVE ONLINE ONLY auctions.
+Furniture commences Lot 1 at 9am, Gallery commences Lot 1001 also at 9am.
 Once our auction catalogues are made live online, you can start leaving bids immediately.

 We hold exclusive online auctions throughout the month.
 These are generally small collections of items that will be available for inspection to the public and then all bidding is done online.
 These auctions range from Jewellery, Fine Art, Bronzes, Collectables, Single Vendor Collections and more.

 Scammell Auctions host many Speciality Auctions throughout the year, including our Showcase Auctions, Fine Art Auctions and Great Collectors Auctions.

 A buyers premium of 17% plus GST applies to each lot.

 All buyers must be registered (permanent buyers are welcome to use their bidding number at any Auction).
 Permanent numbers are issued when you register for ONLINE BIDDING – please use this number online and in our auction house.

 All online bids are final and unable to be deleted.